 Money Earning Activities.
-Safety is an important consideration during money earning activities, including Girl Scout Cookie Program sales and GSMISTS sponsored product sales.
-During Girl Scout product sales, you are responsible for the safety of Girl Scout members, money, and products.
+Safety is an important consideration during money earning activities, including Girl Scout Cookie Program sales and other council-sponsored product sales.
+During Girl Scout product programs, you are responsible for the safety of Girl Scout members, money, and products.
 In addition, a wide variety of organizations, causes, and fundraisers may appeal to Girl Scouts to serve as their labor force.
-When representing Girl Scouts, members cannot raise money for other organizations, participate in money earning activities that represent partisan politics, or are not Girl Scout approved product sales and efforts.
+When representing Girl Scouts, members cannot raise money for other organizations, participate in money earning activities that represent partisan politics, or are not Girl Scout-approved product sales and efforts.
 It is imperative that Girl Scouts do not partake in anything that can be construed as unrelated business income.
-This is essential to protect our organization's 501(c)(3) taxexempt status.
-If there is a questionable circumstance, consult GSMISTS.
+This is essential to protect our organization's 501(c)(3) tax-exempt status.
+If there is a questionable circumstance, consult your Girl Scout council.